Please select a partnership to see additional information:

 Every attempt should be made to work with parents on a voluntary basis to prevent the abuse.
 It is the duty of the investigating team to look at every possible way that parental co-operation can be achieved, including the use of community organisations and/or community leaders to facilitate the work with parents/family.
 However, the child’s interests are always paramount, and the first priority is the protection of the child.

-If no agreement is reached, the first priority is protection of the child and the least intrusive legal action should be taken to ensure the child’s safety.
-Furthermore reference should be made to the LSCB Escalation Policy and appropriate action taken accordingly.
+If no agreement is reached between professionals on the appropriate response, the first priority is protection of the child and the least intrusive legal action should be taken to ensure the child’s safety.
+If it is not possible to resolve professional differences of opinion in a timely way consideration should be given to implementing the local Escalation Policy for resolving professional differences of opinion.

 The primary focus is to prevent the child undergoing any form of FGM, rather than removal of the child from the family; however this may sometimes be necessary.
 It is important to have an open mind as it will be unlikely for the family to admit being in favour of FGM.